Opinion | Allies and enemies are testing Biden. How he reacts will set the tone for his presidency.

 Enemies pose even tougher tests than allies.
 A barrage of rockets was fired on Monday at a U.S. base in northern Iraq, injuring a U.S. service member and killing a non-American contractor.
 A shadowy Shiite militia group called the Guardians of Blood Brigades claimed responsibility, but Iran is likely the real culprit.

 Tehran wants U.S. sanctions lifted as a prelude to rejoining the nuclear deal that Trump exited in 2018.
 But Biden appointees have been saying that Iran needs to come into compliance before sanctions are relaxed.
 Iran is ratcheting up the pressure by increasing uranium enrichment and threatening to kick out international inspectors next week.
 Attacks by proxy groups in Iraq — or even in Africa — could be another way for Tehran to turn up the heat.
-Biden needs to send a strong signal to the Iranians to cool if it they want a deal — and, like Trump, he needs to make clear there will be harsh repercussions for killing U.S. personnel.
+Biden needs to send a strong signal to the Iranians to cool it if they want a deal — and, like Trump, he needs to make clear there will be harsh repercussions for killing U.S. personnel.

 Then there is the Taliban.
 Though engaged in peace talks, the group is showing more interest in conquest than compromise.
 It has been blamed for a series of high-profile terrorist attacks in Kabul, and it is positioning its forces to launch a major assault across the country in the spring.